TycheSoftwares/woocommerce-delivery-notes/woocommerce-delivery-notes/readme.txt

 = Minimum Requirements: WooCommerce 3.0 =

+= 4.5.2 (23.08.2019) =

+* Fixed the issue of Print buttons not working on sites with PHP versions below 7.0.

 = 4.5.1 (21.08.2019) =

 * Fixed the issue of Print buttons not showing up on Order details page after the 4.4.9 update.